Know Your Rights: Residential Tenant Lockout

 How do I report a lockout?

 Lockouts are illegal.
-Affected tenants should call 311 to report a lockout and ask for a case report.
+Affected tenants should call 311 to file a formal police report detailing the lockout incident.

 What happens after I report a lockout?